-Yes and everything should be fine, if not, see the Troubleshooting section.
+Yes and everything should be fine.
+If this goes wrong, consult the Troubleshooting section.

-The VM will now start and boot the Haiku image.
+The VM will now boot the Haiku image file.
 You can choose to install Haiku or boot to the desktop.
-Installation is simple and does not differ really from a physical one (follow the guides on this page if you are not familiar with installing Haiku).
+Installation is simple and does not differ significantly from a physical one (follow the guides on this page if you are not familiar with the installation process).

 After finishing the installation of your VM, if you run into an error that says